microsoft/aed-rust-learn-content/create-a-commandl-line-program/includes/5-add-task-function.md

 That pattern is used a lot in code that needs to perform multiple I/O operations, such is our case.

-## 2. build a Reader and consume its contents as a vetcor of tasks
+## 2. Build a Reader and consume its contents as a vetcor of tasks

 The second step is to actually read our file, and to do that `serde_json` asks for any type that implements the `Reader` trait.
 The `File` type implements that trait, so we just pass it as a